NivethaThiruvenkatasamy/Leadbook-Task/README.md

 ### Architecture of the Crawler

 * [Main.py](Python-scripts/main.py)
   - It is the main script which contains the functions and logic to perform crawling.
+  - Crawler has 3 functions
+      - Scrapping_fn

 * [Configuration.ini](Python-scripts/Configuration.ini)
   - It is the basic configuration file which consists of different sections like *GLOBAL, MONGODB & WEBPAGE*.